 -

-Master of Education (Guidance and Counselling) – University of Southern Queensland
+(Guidance and Counselling) -

 -

-Initial Diploma of Art Therapy - Metafora Art School, Spain
+Initial Diploma of Art Therapy

 Melissa acknowledges the traditional custodians of the land on which she lives and works.
 She recognises their continuing spiritual connection to land, water and community.
 Melissa pays respect to elders past, present and emerging.